-In a further analysis, a standard finite element software (ABAQUS [5]) was used for modeling both the structural and fluid domains.
+In a further analysis, the finite element method (ABAQUS [8]) was used for modeling both the structural and fluid domains.
 The fluid domain surrounding the ship hull was idealized by using acoustic fluid elements.
+Two different loading conditions were used in the calculations: full load and ballast conditions.
 The cargo loads, ballast weight, etc. applied as inertia mass elements over the cargo area, etc. The wet frequencies and mode shapes were calculated by solving the fluid-structure interaction problem.
-The wet frequency values obtained from the boundary element method (BEM) compare very well with those calculated by ABAQUS.

-2. MATHEMATICAL MODEL
+2 MATHEMATICAL MODEL

-2.1 Fluid structure interaction problem
+2.1 Fluid Structure Interaction Problem

-The fluid is assumed ideal, i.e., inviscid and incompressible, and its motion is irrotational and there exists a fluid velocity vector, $\mathbf{v}$ , which can be defined as the gradient of the velocity potential function $\phi$ as where $\phi$ satisfies the Laplace's equation, $\nabla^2 \phi = 0$ , throughout the fluid domain.
+The fluid is assumed ideal, i.e., inviscid and incompressible, and its motion is irrotational and there exists a fluid velocity vector, \mathbf{v} , which can be defined as the gradient of the velocity potential function φ as where φ satisfies the Laplace's equation, $\nabla^2 \phi = 0$, throughout the fluid domain.